Aliases for SARNP Gene

 GeneCards Summary for SARNP Gene

 SARNP (SAP Domain Containing Ribonucleoprotein) is a Protein Coding gene.
-Diseases associated with SARNP include hepatocellular carcinoma.
-Among its related pathways are Gene Expression and Transport of Mature Transcript to Cytoplasm.
+Diseases associated with SARNP include Hepatocellular Carcinoma.
+Among its related pathways are Transport of Mature Transcript to Cytoplasm and RNA Polymerase II Transcription Termination.
 GO annotations related to this gene include nucleic acid binding and poly(A) RNA binding.

 UniProtKB/Swiss-Prot for SARNP Gene